-By definition, deserts are land areas receiving, on average, less than 25.4 centimeters (10 inches) of rain per year.
+By definition, deserts are land areas receiving less than 25.4 centimeters (ten inches) of rain per year on average.
 Despite the common perception, temperature does not directly determine whether or not a land area is a desert.
-Deserts can have high, low or mild temperatures.
-The four subcategories of deserts are hot and dry deserts, coastal deserts, cold deserts and semiarid deserts.
-Each experiences different temperatures and amounts of rainfall.
+Desert weather varies, and deserts can have high, low or mild temperatures.
+The four subcategories of deserts are: hot and dry deserts, coastal deserts, cold deserts and semiarid deserts.
+Each type of desert experiences different desert weather, including varying temperatures and amounts of rainfall.